OpenGPTX/docs/notebooks/configuration.md

 If you check the checkbox labeled "Don't use Persistent Storage for User's home", you will have a home directory to store data.
 However, this data will be lost when you stop your notebook or when it is forcefully stopped.

+**Best Practices**

+-   create volumes using the volumes component and attach existing volumes to the notebooks
+-   always use EFS volumes
+-   always use ReadWriteMany
+-   Select "Don't use persistent storage" and just attach Data Volumes

+To learn about volume creation, continue [here](../volumes/volumes.md)

 ## 6. Data Volumes